Deeplite/neutrino/docs/engine.rst

 deepsearch
 ^^^^^^^^^^

     In conjunction with `levels`, it is possible to use the `deepsearch` flag.
-This activates a more fine grained optimization which can consume most of the `delta`, however it will slow down the process.
+This is a powerful function that will produce even more optimized results.
+It activates a more fine grained optimization search to consume the most of the allotted `delta`, however it will make the optimization process longer .
 This option is not available for `optimization=latency`.

 device
 ^^^^^^

     Whether to use **GPU** or **CPU** for the optimization process.
-It is not possible to switch from CPU to GPU after initializing the engine on CPU.
+This is typically the same machine you would use to train your model.
+For modern deep learning and computer vision models/datasets, we recommend to use GPU.
+Keep in mind that 'device' does NOT dictate the device you deploy your model on for inference.
+Once you start a job, it is not possible to switch from CPU to GPU after initializing the engine on CPU.